 If you take a stroll around downtown Greenville, you will notice many unique pieces of art.
 There are dozens of beautiful works of art within an easy walk of Main Street.
 You can download this Greenville Public Art Tour map to help guide you along the way.

 If you are looking for a family friendly activity, Mice on Main, inspired by the children’s classic Goodnight Moon, is a big hit with families.
 Hidden along 5 blocks of Main Street are 9 mini bronze mice sculptures.
-This is a fun free scavenger hunt activity which is fun during the warmer months.
+This is a fun free scavenger hunt activity which makes for a great free activity during the warmer months.
 This handy little Mice on Main Clues guide will help you along the way.

 Stroll the Lake Loop trail at Furman University

-Furman University frequently ranks as being home to one of the most gorgeous college campuses in the country.
-There are numerous trails on the grounds including a portion of the Swamp Rabbit trail as well as a 1.5 mile loop around beautiful Furman Lake.
+Furman University frequently ranks as one of the most gorgeous college campuses in the country.
+There are numerous trails on the lovely grounds including a portion of the Swamp Rabbit trail as well as a 1.5 mile loop around beautiful Furman Lake.

-Although it may seem a bit odd to walk around a college campus, this is one of the prettiest places in the city to take a nature walk or get in a scenic cycling workout.
+Although it may seem a bit odd to walk around a college campus as a non student, this is one of the prettiest places in the city to take a nature walk or get in a scenic cycling workout.
 The sunsets here are quite beautiful, so try to plan your walk at this time, if possible.
 Parking is free for visitors Fridays after 5 and on weekends in a large lot right next to the lake.